coinForRich/coin-for-rich/README.md

 ### Postgresql
 Postgresql/Timescaledb API is available at `localhost`, port `5432` with the password specified in the `docker-compose.yml` file
 ### Web APIs
-The app’s web API is built on FastAPI
+The app’s web API is built on [FastAPI](https://fastapi.tiangolo.com) and [SQLAlchemy](https://www.sqlalchemy.org)

 **REST**
 - REST API is available at `localhost`, port `8000`
 - Documents for REST API is available at `localhost:8000/api/openapi.json`
+- Real-time websocket (WS) chart and analytics charts is at `localhost:8000/view/wschart`

 **Websocket**
 - Subscribe to real-time OHLCV: `ws://localhost:8000/api/ohlcvs`